sqlitecloud/sdk/GO/src/CLI/README.md

 ```
 ### Changing the outformat back
-One can enter `.format` without any argument to switch the output format back to its default format or one could enter an explicit format lik `.format box`.
+One can enter `.format` without any argument to switch the output format back to its default format or one could enter an explicit format like `.format box`.

 ### Line Truncation explained:
 Lets assume, that you have a narrow terminal window.
 If you have entered the following commmands, the output would look something like this: